CillianM/MiD/docs/blog/blog.md

 ### What will be done
 With the basic access control in place I need to look at encrypting the data for submissions/requests.
 This is to ensure that even if data is leaked the attacker cannot get access to private information.
 Aswell as this I will need to add a dummy backend for the admin interface.
 This is because key creation/encryption/decryption isn't something for a web front-end to do.
 I will take calls made from the front-end and send them to this new web back-end.
 I can then perform the steps necessary to implement encryption/decryption/key creation with the applications back-end.

+## 14th March 2018 - SSL Security

+### What has been done
+Security in the form of access control and SSL encryption on the backend endpoints have been implemented.
+This was done by creating a new domain [mid-secure.ie](mid-secure.ie) and implementing an SSL certificate from [sslforfree.com](sslforfree.com).
+This certificate allows me to have valid communication with a user without the need of a self signed certificate and the issues that come with that.
+I validated the ownership of that domain and was given certificate files through which I generated a keystore with `openssl pkcs12 -export -in certificate.crt -inkey private.key -out mycert.p12`.
+This p12 keystore file is in use with my tomcat instance I have on my server.
+The IP of the domain points to a personal server of mine that I can turn on and off easily and perform any maintence necessary for the platform to run.<br>
+As I couldn't decrypt files on a web UI or authenticate through token encryption I have also created the dummy admin backend that will allow me to properly secure party endpoints and allow for data to be transmitted securely for the intended party.
+All this backend really does is capture calls from the UI and wrap any necessary authentication.
+This is the private key that is required for token encryption.
+The dummy backend stores the private key so that it may easily wrap any parties request with the correct key.

+### What will be done
+The last step in terms of security will be the encryption of submission forms made to a party.
+As they're stored on the backend they need to be encrypted so that even if someone got a hold of a file they will not be able to view it.
+Now that I have the dummy admin backend in place I can decrypt requests from users.
+I couldn't do this before as it was just an lightweight angular UI so files remained unencrypted.
+Files will now be encrypted with the users private key and parties public key to provide non-repudiation and security as it is transferred.